-The best cot bed for you will suit your budget, decor, and your child’s stage of development.
-A cot bed is a brilliant buy because your baby can sleep in it right up until toddlerhood – and then you can convert it to a big kid bed.
-But how do you know, from the endless different ones on sale, which is the best cot bed for your baby or child?
+The best cot beds suit a family’s budget and tastes, as well as matching their child’s stage of development.
+Cot beds are a brilliant buy because, unlike a conventional cot, your baby can sleep in a cot bed beyond toddlerhood, when you can convert it to a big kid’s bed.
+But how do you work out which are the best cot beds to consider buying?
+And how do you choose the right one for your baby or child?

-We asked our baby gear editor, Heidi Scrimgeour, which is the best cot money can buy.
-She drew up a shortlist and then assembled a panel of mums to put each one to the test.
-All the cot beds featured are suitable from birth.
-Our testers tried them out over a period of several weeks with their babies, aged between 12 weeks and two years old.
-To help you decide which is the best cot bed for you, read on to find out what our testers thought of the ones they tried.
+For expert guidance, our consumer editor Heidi Scrimgeour shortlisted her pick of the best cot beds, then assembled a panel of mums to put them to the test.
+All the cot beds in this lineup are suitable from birth.
+Our testers tried them out over several weeks with their babies, all aged between 12 weeks and two years old.
+To help you decide which is the best cot bed for you, read on to find out what our testers thought of each one they tried.

-The Little Wren Cot Bed from Great Little Trading Company gets our vote as the best cot bed overall.
-Its design appeal is off the charts and it looks like a luxurious, high-end product – without a premium price tag.
-In particular, we like the stylish look and feel of this cot bed.
-It’s also a real bonus that you don’t need to buy any pricy extras because they’re all included.
-That means no annoying hidden extra costs.
+The Little Wren Cot Bed from Great Little Trading Company wins our vote in the overall best cot beds category.
+Its design appeal is off the charts.
+It looks like a luxurious, high-end product, but without a premium price tag.
+In particular, we like its stylish look and feel.
+You don’t need to buy any pricy extras because they’re all included.
+That’s a real bonus as no-one likes annoying hidden extra costs.

 Things to consider when buying a cot bed for your baby or child

-The benefit of a cot bed is the fact that it converts from a cot to a bed.
-This means you won’t need to buy a toddler bed when your baby outgrows the cot and is ready for sleeping in a big kid bed.
+The benefit of a cot bed is obvious; it converts from a cot to a bed.
+This means you won’t need to buy a toddler bed when your baby outgrows the cot and is ready to start sleeping in a big bed.
 In other words, you’ll save money.
 And who doesn’t like doing that?!

-But the other advantage of a cot bed is that it can help your child transition from sleeping in a cot to moving into a bed.
-That’s a big change, and the familiarity of going to sleep in the same piece of furniture can help to smooth this important transition.
+But the other advantage of a cot bed is that it can help your little one to make the transition from sleeping in a cot to moving into a bed.
+It’s a big change for a little one, and the familiarity of going to sleep in the same piece of furniture can help to smooth this important transition.

-Before you choose the best cot bed for you, remember that your baby should sleep in the same room as you for the first six months.
-So if you plan to use a cot bed from birth, check the dimensions to ensure it will fit in your bedroom.
-Some cot beds are bulkier than others.
-If you’re short on space in your room, choose one of the more compact models.
+Before you decide which is the best cot bed, remember that your baby should sleep in the same room as you for the first six months of life.
+That means it’s important to check the dimensions of the cot bed to ensure it will fit in your bedroom if you plan to use if from birth.
+Some cot beds are bulkier than others so if you’re short on space in your room, choose one of the more compact models.

-Alternatively, you could use a Moses basket beside your bed for the first six months.
-After that, you could move your baby into a cot bed in the nursery.
+Alternatively, you could use a Moses basket beside your bed for the first six months and then move your baby into a cot bed in the nursery.
 Finally, consider the design and style of your baby’s room.
 Since a cot bed will be in use for longer than a standard cot, choose one that will suit the look and feel of your little one’s first bedroom.

-1. Best cot bed overall: Great Little Trading Company Little Wren Cot Bed
+1. Best cot beds overall: Great Little Trading Company Little Wren Cot Bed

 A robust and stylish contemporary cot bed